This is the multi-page printable view of this section. Click here to print.

 where <macserialnumber> is your Mac’s serial number.
 All tasks and log files for that profile are stored within this directory.

-The list on the right side of the view displays all tasks that have not been updated within the number of days specified in the Settings under the “Mark days after” option.
+The list on the right shows tasks not updated within the number of days configured under “Mark days after” in Settings.

 12 - QuickTask